knightsUCF/SpaceGame/design.md

 * make sure we can experience the game in a continhuous comfortable game loop

+* a continous game loop will create flow and a proper game experience for the players

 * this includes:
   * game start transitions
   * game end transitions